threeday0905/args-expect/README.md

 These checks are annoying but indispensable.

-But we can use this tool to provide a unified assertion checking, as below:
+But we can use this tool to provide a unified assertion checking, like below:

     var expect = require('expect);
     function get(name) {